charliecalvert/CloudNotes/Assignments/MongooseMtgSets.md

 - A screen shot of the command line on your system after you finish running this command:
     - **node ParseSets.js**

-There are calls to two methods at the bottom of **ParseSets.json**:

-    insertData();
-    search();

-The first pushes the data into the database, the second reads one set back from the database.
-You might want to comment out the **Search()** call that reads from the database the first time you run it, and then switch the process, commenting out the call to **insertData** and commenting the call to **search**.

 ## Thoughts